 - A. The power monitoring and control system vendor must be able to provide development, integration and installation services required to complete and turn over a fully functional system including: - Project management to coordinate personnel, information and on-site supervision for the various levels and functions of suppliers required for completion of the project. - 2.
 All technical coordination, installation, integration, and testing of all components. - 3.
-Detailed system design and system drawings. - B. Cabling, equipment and hardware manufacturers shall have a minimum of 5 years experience in the manufacturing, assembly, and factory testing of components which comply with EIA TIA/EIA-568-B.1, EIA TIA/EIA-568-B.2 and EIA TIA/EIA-568-B.3. - C. The network cabling contractor shall be a firm which is regularly and professionally engaged in the business of the applications, installation, and testing of the specified network cabling systems and equipment.
-The contractor shall demonstrate experience in providing successful systems within the past 3 years.
-Submit documentation for a minimum of three and a maximum of five successful network cabling system installations.

-Supervisors and installers assigned to the installation of this system or any of its components shall be Building Industry Consulting Services International (BICSI) Registered Cabling Installers, Technician Level.
+Detailed system design and system drawings. - B. Cabling, equipment and hardware manufacturers shall have a minimum of 5 years' experience in the manufacturing, assembly, and factory testing of components which comply with, TIA and EIA. - C. The network cabling contractor shall be a firm which is regularly and professionally engaged in the business of the applications, installation, and testing of the specified network cabling systems and equipment.
+The network cabling contractor shall demonstrate experience in providing successful systems within the past 3 years.
+Submit documentation for a minimum of three and a maximum of five successful network cabling system installations. - Supervisors and installers assigned to the installation of this system or any of its components shall be Building Industry Consulting Services International (BICSI) Registered Cabling Installers, Technician Level.
 Submit documentation of current BICSI certification for each of the key personnel.